 Big bale silage can be rolled out rather than placing in ring feeders to prevent cows burrowing their heads into the bale but this is impractical in most situations.
 Attention to detail when baling and wrapping silage and ensuring appropriate fermentation conditions should limit contamination with L. monocytogenes the cause of this problem.
 However, exposure to air for several days before the large bale is eventually eaten provides an ideal environment for L. monocytogenes multiplication.

 Ocular squamous cell carcinomas are uncommon in northern Europe.
 They typically arise from the third eyelid or conjunctival membrane of the lower eyelid following exposure to prolonged ultraviolet radiation (sunlight).

 Initially there is closure of the eyelids and ocular discharge caused by mechanical irritation of the eye's surface.

 Early cases involving the third eyelid can be treated with surgical excision under local anaesthesia or with cryosurgery.

-Enucleation, under standing xylazine sedation and retrobulbar block, may be required in advanced cases involving the limbus but may not be an option for commercial value cattle which must be culled for welfare reasons.
+Removal of the eye under standing sedation and local anaesthetic may be required in advanced cases involving the eye itself but may not be an option for commercial value cattle which must be culled for welfare reasons.

 Select cattle with pigmented skin surrounding the eyelids.